TeamMidnightDust/MidnightControls/CONTRIBUTING.md

 Git is the control version software we use for LambdaControls, please know how to use it if you consider contributing to the code.

-Git commits should be and must be signed.
+Git commits should be signed.

 ## How can I contribute?